Home > ±³À° > °³¼³°úÁ¤ > ¹Ú»ç°úÁ¤ > Ph.D in Music

 • Prerequisite Requirement

-All applicants must have a bachelor¡¯s or master¡¯s degree in music.
+All applicants must have a bachelor¡¯s and master¡¯s degree in music.

 Those who are F-1 visa students must consult with the music department in advance for this applied area¡¯s study application.